-Parks and Recreation Vision
+Parks and Trails Vision

-Thurston County's attractive, well managed parks, trails, nature preserves, and recreation programs enhance the quality of life and nurture the health and wellbeing of our people, our community, our environment and our economy.
-In partnership with our citizens, we ensure that our parks, trails, preserves and programs are accessible and responsive to changing needs within our communities.
+Thurston County's attractive, well managed parks, trails, and nature preserves provide for recreational opportunities, enhance the quality of life, and nurture the health and wellbeing of our people, our community, our environment and our economy.
+In partnership with our community, we ensure that our parks, trails, preserves and programs are accessible and responsive to changing needs within our communities.
 We provide respite from urbanization; preserve the environment; foster understanding of our natural, cultural and historic assets; and provide opportunities for recreation that meet the needs of the community.
 The focus on preserving open space region-wide continues, with a strong emphasis on connecting people to the land, water, and each other.

-Citizens have identified many values for Thurston County's parks and recreation programs.
-These include: access, health and well-being, community and family, and preservation.
-Responses from citizens on what they value in parks, trails and recreations programs are outlined in the county's Parks, Open Space and Trails Plan (2020).
+Community members have identified many key considerations for Thurston County's parks and recreation programs.
+These include access, health and well-being, community and family, and preservation.
+Responses from the community on what they value in parks, trails and recreations programs are outlined in the county's Parks, Open Space and Trails Plan (2020).